Dalma Gálfi: 2021: Major debut, WTA Tour semifinal

-2022: WTA 1000 debut, US Open 3rd round in singles and doubles, top 80
+2022: WTA 1000 debut, US Open third round, top 80

 Gálfi reached the top 100 on 4 April 2022, at No. 97 after recording her first win the WTA 1000 level in Miami.
 After winning her first ITF Circuit grass-court title, the Ilkley Trophy in June, she set a new career-high of world No. 81.

 She was runner-up at the WTA 125 Contrexéville Open in July, losing to Sara Errani in three sets in the final.

 Gálfi improved to a new best ranking of No. 79 on 12 September, after reaching the third round at a major for the first time in her career, at the US Open, where she lost to 18th seed Veronika Kudermetova.
 At the same tournament, she also advanced to the third round in doubles, partnering Bernarda Pera.

-2023: Australian & Madrid Opens debuts, Wimbledon 3rd round
+2023: Australian Open debut, Wimbledon third round

 At the Linz Open, Gálfi reached the quarterfinals as a qualifier, defeating seventh seed Bernarda Pera and wildcard Eva Lys, before retiring while trailing in the first set of her last eight march against Markéta Vondroušová.

 At the Indian Wells Open, she qualified as a lucky loser and defeated world No. 31, Danielle Collins, for her second career win at this level.
 She lost in the second round to fifth seed Caroline Garcia in three sets.

 At Wimbledon, Gálfi appeared in the third round for the first time at this major, after defeating Linda Nosková and Jule Niemeier.
 Her run was ended by 21st seed Ekaterina Alexandrova.